 4. Puravida – as well as clothing and wooden beads, Puravida stock a small selection of handmade bags and accessories.
 I picked up a couple of gorgeous fabric clutches (see above) here for $12 a pop.

 5. Toko Emporium – This is a beautiful store with beautiful, handcrafted jewellery, home wares and accessories.

 I bought the most fabulous bag here (below) made from leather and local fabrics.
 It was one of the most expensive stores I visited but I did pick up a great pair of pink tassel earrings for $12 (below).
 Check out their Facebook page here for the latest or some pre trip scouting.

 ABOVE: Sandals from Cat Sweet; pink earrings and bag from Toko Emporium.

 6. Papiya – this is a barn of a place, located directly opposite the landmark Bintang supermarket.

 In here you’ll find aisles of jewellery and loads of other accessories.
-It was in here on our most recent trip (in November 2015) that we spotted metallic clutches and this divine woven clutch pictured below.
+Here is where I spotted some great metallic clutches and this divine woven clutch pictured below.

 ABOVE, CLOCKWISE: Coasters from Kay Aya Square market; Pineapple bottle opener from Rose Avenue; tassel necklace from Seminyak Square market and woven clutch from Papiya.